heptarch/heptarch.github.io/drafts/demon.md

 evidence of its effects.
 If measurable, it must admit of precise determination.
 In these lectures, we will learn the means by which these determinations are made, and the physical basis on which they rest."
 He looks about to ensure he has been understood.

-A young girl raises her hand.
+"Let us start with the definition of temperature..."

+After the lecture, and the usual hour of questions, Foster is packing his valise when a young girl approaches.
 Is she lost?
-Foster wonders.
 She does not look lost.
-"Professor
-Foster," she begins.

 <p align="center">
   ⁂